 Wikimedia CEE meeting 2013 was held between the 14th and 17th of November 2013 in Modra, Slovakia.
 It is a meeting of Wikimedia users and activists from Central and Eastern Europe.
 This meeting was organized by Wikimedia Slovakia and E@I and hosted 40-50 Wikimedia activists from several countries.
 This meeting is supported by the Wikimedia Foundation as well as by some national Wikimedia organizations.
 The special “V4 for Wikipedia” project has also received support from the Visegrád Foundation.

-Between the 1st and 5th of May, 2013, a workshop in the town of Partizánske (Slovakia) taught how to contribute to Wikipedia with the help of Wikitrans.
-There were also discussions about organization and technical aspects.
+Between the 1st and 5th of May, 2013, a workshop was held in the town of Partizánske (Slovakia) in which participants learnt how to contribute to Esperanto Wikipedia with the help of Wikitrans.

 Sand Spring (Sabla Printempo)

-E@I was a partner during the training seminary in the town of Písek, Czech Republic, organized by ĈEA (Czech Esperanto Association) and ĈEJ (Young Czech Esperantists), from the 9th to the 11th of April, 2010.
+E@I was a partner of a training seminar held in the town of Písek (Czech Republic), organized by ĈEA (Czech Esperanto Association) and ĈEJ (Young Czech Esperantists), from the 9th to the 11th of April, 2010.
 Two board members (Peter Baláž and Marek Blahuš) gave talks about the activities of E@I and led practical trainings about the digitalization of materials (books, pictures, documents) and video editing (how to create subtitles).

 “New projects for Europe”, Kaunas, Lithuania, 2007

-Planning of new projects related to the year 2008: the International Year of Languages of the UN and the European Year of Intercultural Dialogue.
+The meeting held to plan new projects related to the 2008 International Year of Languages of the UN and the European Year of Intercultural Dialogue.

 “Languages in the Internet”, Brno, Czech Republic, 2006

-In total 23 young people from 9 countries took part in the training seminar organized in cooperation with E@I and ĈEJ, subsidized by the Youth foundation.
-The topic was “language diversity and its specific traits in network environment”.
-Instruction about search engine optimization of websites and the Youth program took part, and the event culminated with a visit to a computational linguistics laboratory at the Masaryk University.
-The entertaining part included an international evening and a trip to caves of the Moravian karst.
+A total of 23 young people from 9 countries took part in the training seminar jointly organised by E@I and ĈEJ, and subsidised by the Youth foundation.
+The topic was “language diversity and its specific traits in network environments”.
+A workshop was run on how to increase web traffic to our sites.
+There was also a specific youth programme, and the event culminated with a visit to a computational linguistics laboratory at the Masaryk University.
+The social events included an international evening and a trip to the Moravian karst caves.
 The results were subsequently presented at the KAEST science conference in Dobřichovice, whose main topic was “Language and the Internet.”

 “Let us be known”, Partizánske, Slovakia, 2005

 A training seminar organized in cooperation of E@I and SKEJ, subsidized by the Youth program.
 In total 18 young people from 7 countries took part.
-The theme was “to learn how to present one’s own organization in the media, to the public”.
-The topics of instruction included graphics, poster producing, leaflets, article authoring, website creation.
-The program continued by visit to an advertising agency.
-The entertaining program included an international evening and a trip to the castle of Bojnice.
+The theme was “to learn how to present one’s own organization to the public through the media”.
+The topics of instruction included the production of graphics, posters, leaflets, articles and websites.
+The programme also included a visit to an advertising agency.
+The social programme included an international evening and a trip to Bojnice castle.